vp00786/who-pays-the-bill/README.md

 ## 🧾 Example Output
 Let's see who is gonna pay the bill tonight!
 The bill will be paid by: Charlie

+Let's see who is gonna pay the bill tonight!
+The Bill is on: Bob